Global Coherence in Quantum Discord as a Resource: Operational tasks requiring global coherence

-If Alice and Bob share an ebit, i.e., a maximally entangled state of a two-qubit system, as a resource in the RSP protocol, then RSP can be achieved perfectly \cite{BBC+93}.
+We consider the quantum information protocol, RSP~\cite{BDS+01,Lo00,Pat00} using two-qubit systems.
+In this context, in~\cite{DLM+12}, it was proposed that quantum discord captures the resourcefulness of two-qubit states for RSP.
+We review this result as follows.
+If Alice and Bob share a maximally entangled state of a two-qubit system, as a resource in the RSP protocol, then RSP can be achieved perfectly \cite{BBC+93}.
 Instead, if they use a more general resource state, such as a mixed state of two-qubit systems, RSP could occur imperfectly.
 In this context, to quantify the performance of the RSP protocol, a figure of merit, called RSP-fidelity, was introduced in~\cite{DLM+12}.
-For two-qubit states, $\zeta_{AB}$, as given in Eq. (\ref{can02q}), with $c^2_1\ge c^2_2 \ge c^3_3$, the RSP-fidelity $ \mathcal{F}(\zeta_{AB})$ was evaluated to be of the form \cite{DLM+12},
+Let Alice use a shared two-qubit state to remotely prepare a state with the Bloch vector $\vec{s}$ in the plane orthogonal to the direction $\vec{\beta}$ on Bob's side.
+Since Alice uses a mixed resource state, she remotely prepares a state with the Bloch vector $\vec{r}$ instead of $\vec{s}$.
+To define the RSP-fidelity, the authors of~\cite{DLM+12} first defined the pay-off function as ${\cal P}:=(\vec{r} \cdot \vec{s})^2$.
+Next, for the given $\vec{s}$ and $\vec{\beta}$, considering the optimal payoff ${\cal P}_{\max}$, which is the payoff optimized overall local measurements on Alice's side, the RSP-fidelity $\mathcal{F}$ is finally defined to be $\mathcal{F}(\rho_{AB}):=\min_{\vec{\beta}} {\cal P}^{\rm ave}_{\max}$, where ${\cal P}^{\rm ave}_{\max}$ is the optimal payoff averaged over all states $\vec{s}$ in the given plane of the Bloch sphere, and ${\cal P}^{\rm ave}_{\max}$ minimized over all directions $\vec{\beta}$.